dannyhlee/training-code/review-answers-wk4.md

 #### lazy evaluation

 #### broadcast variable

-useful to pass global read-only values to each worker/task efficiently.
+Broadcast variables are way to efficiently pass read-only values to each worker and task in the cluster.
+These values are cached in memory on all nodes.
 #### accumulator

-since workers do not share scope and run in their own jvm, accumulators are "global" variables that can be used across the cluster to share state.
+Spark's workers don't share scope and run in separate jvms which cannot normally share state with one another.
+The accumulators are variables that can only be added to such as counters or sums.

 #### Why is it necessary for Spark to write to disk after a shuffle?

-Certain operations in Spark trigger a shuffle.
-The shuffle is Spark's way of redistributing data so it is grouped differently across partitions.
-Since data is distributed across the cluster when Spark needs to perform an operation (like reduceByKey) on a set of data, it needs to generate a RDD that contains a key and all the values which may not reside on the same partition or machine.
-So they must be co-located.

-When this data is co-located and operated on through map tasks to organize the data, and reduce tasks to aggregate it.
-The results from the map tasks are kept in memory until they no longer fit, at which point they are sorted and written to a single file.
-Reduce will read the sorted blocks from this file.

-Certain shuffles consume lots of heap memory and if it doesn't fit in memory it will spill to disk.

-Shuffle generates large amounts of intermediate files that will not be deleted until the references to the RDDs generated are gone (as to preserve lineage).
+Because Spark's shuffles redistribute data that is grouped across partitions, and collocate them to one node to operate on them.
+Certain mapping operations will not fit in memory and will need to be written to a file, which is read during the reduce phase.
+Also, the intermediate files created by shuffle need to be written and stored until references to the RDDs are gone to preserve lineage.